 China, with 17 %, was the largest export destination of raw materials from the EU, followed by the United Kingdom with 14 % (see Figure 8).
 EU imports of raw materials came mainly from the United States and Brazil with 12 % and 10 % respectively.

 More details on trade in raw materials can be found in this article on raw materials.

 Energy products: Russia main partner for EU imports of energy

 The main goods of energy products (SITC Section 3) are crude oil, refined petroleum products, coal, gas and electric current.

 The EU is dependent on imports of energy products.
-This has led to a structural trade deficit, which reached a record level of EUR 422 billion in 2012 (see Figure 8).
-The value of imports closely followed the price of crude oil which explains the decline of the trade deficit in between 2012 and 2016 when it reached EUR 179 billion.
+This has led to a structural trade deficit, which reached a record level of EUR 395 billion in 2012 (see Figure 9).
+The value of imports closely followed the price of crude oil which explains the decline of the trade deficit between 2012 and 2016 when it reached EUR 179 billion.
 Due to the Covid-19 pandemic both imports and exports of energy products fell drastically.
 Between 2019 and 2020, exports dropped from EUR 103 billion to EUR 64 billion and imports dropped from EUR 363 billion to EUR 223 billion.
 This reduced the trade deficit from EUR 260 billion in 2019 to EUR 159 billion in 2020.

 More details on trade in energy can be found in this article on EU imports of energy products.

 The Standard international trade classification (SITC) distinguishes five main categories (sections) of primary goods:

 - food and live animals (SITC 0 );